astashov/liftosaur/blog/docs/index.md

 {% plannercode %}
 # Week 1
 ## Day 1
-Squat / 3x8
+Squat, Barbell / 3x8

 ## Day 2
-Bench Press[1-4] / ...Squat
+Bench Press, Barbell[1-4] / ...Squat, Barbell

 # Week 2
 ## Day 1
-Squat / 3x9
+Squat, Barbell / 3x9

 ## Day 2

 # Week 3
 ## Day 1
-Squat / 3x10
+Squat, Barbell / 3x10

 ## Day 2

 # Week 4
 ## Day 1
-Squat / 3x11
+Squat, Barbell / 3x11

 ## Day 2
 {% endplannercode %}

 When repeating, it tries to preserve the order of exercises, but things may get ambiguous if you have multiple exercises starting repeating in various days.
-In that case, you can specify the order of exercises, within square brackets, like `Squat[order,fromWeek-toWeek]` or just `Squat[order]` for non-repeating exercises.
+In that case, you can specify the order of exercises, within square brackets, like `Squat, Barbell[order,fromWeek-toWeek]` or just `Squat, Barbell[order]` for non-repeating exercises.

 {% plannercode %}
-Squat[1,1-4] / 3x8
+Squat, Barbell[1,1-4] / 3x8
-Bench Press[2,1-4] / 3x8
+Bench Press, Barbell[2,1-4] / 3x8
-Bicep Curl[3,1-4] / 3x8
+Bicep Curl, Dumbbell[3,1-4] / 3x8
 {% endplannercode %}

 #### Reusing descriptions